Join Our Community

 Congratulations to Dr. Hidalgo for this well-deserved accomplishment!

+We've also a special treat on the PPJ Current during the week of March 12-19.
+PPJ Field Editor Dr. Stefan Honisch will be guest curating content for the topic "Disability and the University: Beyond the Classroom, Beyond Reasonable Accommodation."
 "During my week as Guest Curator, I will share a variety of resources that draw attention to the philosophical, curricular, pedagogical, and procedural questions raised by the presence of disabled bodies in higher education, taking into account the experiences of disabled students, staff, and faculty."
 Learn about Dr. Honisch's work here:

 We're honored to officially welcome Amanda Fulford, Stefan Honisch, and John Altmann as the PPJ's very first Field Editors.
 They'll be engaging as ambassadors to help serve communities working in several areas of education reform and social justice.
 Watch for exciting things to come!

-The PPJ's 2018 New Engaged Scholars Program (#PPJNES2018) is now well underway.
+In other news, the PPJ's 2018 New Engaged Scholars Program (#PPJNES2018) is now well underway.
 As the Program's cohort aims to make their developing works public, we'd be thrilled for folks to show their support by providing formative feedback via the Current.

 “Operatively True: Identity and Authenticity,” by Jacqueline Alvarez (San Fransisco State University): http://publicphilosophyjournal.org/full-record/?amplificationid=1024